 The shocking Premier League table since Sir Jim Ratcliffe took over at Man Utd

-Manchester United have accumulated fewer points than the likes of Bournemouth, Fulham, Crystal Palace and Nottingham Forest since Sir Jim Ratcliffe’s INEOS group took charge of football operations back in February.
+Manchester United have accumulated fewer points than the likes of Bournemouth, Fulham, Crystal Palace, Everton and Tottenham since Sir Jim Ratcliffe’s INEOS group took charge of football operations back in February 2024.

-“To become co-owner of Manchester United is a great honour and comes with great responsibility,” Ratcliffe said in a statement when the deal was completed in February.
+“To become co-owner of Manchester United is a great honour and comes with great responsibility,” Ratcliffe said in a statement when the deal was completed early last year.

 “This marks the completion of the transaction, but just the beginning of our journey to take Manchester United back to the top of English, European and world football, with world-class facilities for our fans.
 Work to achieve those objectives will accelerate from today.”

-The 72-year-old British chemicals magnate completed his acquisition back in February.
+The 72-year-old British chemicals magnate officially completed his acquisition on February 20th, 2024.
 The Glazer family still own the majority stake but Ratcliffe’s Ineos Group took immediate control of football operations, and swiftly set about installing a new hierarchy behind the scenes with a number of high-profile appointments.

 Chief among the backroom staff was sporting director Dan Ashworth, poached from Newcastle United.
 After spending a period of time on gardening leave, he eventually joined the club at the start of July – but has only lasted five months in the role before leaving the club.

-On the pitch, Manchester United slumped to their lowest placing (eighth) of the Premier League era.
+On the pitch, Manchester United slumped to their lowest placing (eighth) of the Premier League era last season – but they’re almost certain to do worse still in 2024-25.
+A bottom-half finish looks practically guaranteed.

 While Ratcliffe’s INEOS group could reasonably be defended for the poor form in the latter half of last season, given what they inherited, they’ve as yet struggled to steer the ship in the right direction.

-United currently find themselves sitting 13th in the Premier League table – the lowest they’ve ever been this far into a campaign – while the appointment of Ruben Amorim has failed to yield the desired new manager bounce, with just seven points taken from his first six league matches at the helm.
+United currently find themselves sitting 14th in the Premier League table – the lowest they’ve ever been this far into a campaign – while the appointment of Ruben Amorim has failed to yield the desired new manager bounce, with just 23 points taken from his first 21 league matches at the helm.

 READ NEXT: 6 of the most high-profile Man Utd takeover failures: Gaddafi, Murdoch, Qatar…